DsosaH/osticket-postconfg/README.md

 </p>
 <p>
   While adding a new SLA, you must select a Name, a grace period for the problem to be solved and a schedule for the days it can be solved.
-You can se in the example below how it looks to create a new SLA and the screen after we created 3 of them.
+You can see in the example below how it looks to create a new SLA and the screen after we created 3 of them.
 </p>
 <p>